jelb30/Linkedin-Job-Scrapper/README.md

 The filters in `jobnotifier/job_filters.py` currently focus on:

-- software engineer / developer roles
+- software engineer and software developer roles
 - SDE roles
 - frontend, backend, and full-stack roles
-- data engineer / data analyst / data scientist roles
+- data engineer, data analyst, and data scientist roles
 - cloud, DevOps, infrastructure, and SRE roles

 The filters also reject:

 - internships and co-ops
-- obviously senior or managerial roles
+- clearly senior or managerial roles
 - agency and recruiter-style companies
 - known junk aggregators
 - reposted and promoted LinkedIn cards